jacksonjw12/mbannister.github.io/_teaching/10-w17/Homework/Homework01.md

 important that you have your files backed up somewhere other than your personal computer.
 If you do not currently back up your files, now is a good time to start.
-If you would like to discuss back up options, please come to office hours or post a question on Piazza.
+If you would like to discuss back up options, please come to office hours .
 Briefly describe how you will be backing up your files for this course?

 __Problem 5:__ What is something you would like to learn about computer science